sean-a-kuhn/java_challenge_1/README.md

 # java_challenge_1
-returns all nodes in a given acyclic, directed graph
+returns all nodes as a list without duplicates from a given acyclic, directed graph

 nodes are of type GNode:
   public interface GNode {